 Whether the objective is to become a city manager, lead a nonprofit organization, work in federal government, improve healthcare, or analyze public policy, the BYU Marriott MPA program empowers students to make a difference in the world.

 The purpose of the BYU Marriott MPA and EMPA programs is to prepare leaders of exceptional capability and integrity who are committed to serving their communities and making public service organizations better.
 The Romney Institute of Public Management will accomplish this by:

 - Attracting men and women of faith and character who demonstrate professional promise and a commitment to improving the organizations in which they work;

 - Imparting the knowledge, skills, and values necessary to effectively lead public service organizations;

 - Providing students with opportunities to explore and identify career choices and achieve their public service goals;

 - Recruiting and supporting high caliber faculty who produce quality scholarship relevant to public service practice.

-The BYU MPA and EMPA programs prepare students for work in public service, including professional and voluntary work in government, nonprofit/NGO and public interest-oriented private sector positions.
-Graduates of the BYU MPA programs will exhibit four core competencies that will enable them to exercise good governance in public service organizations:
+The BYU Marriott MPA and EMPA programs prepare students for work in public service, including professional and voluntary work in government, nonprofit/NGO and public interest-oriented private sector positions.
+Graduates of the programs will exhibit four core competencies that will enable them to exercise good governance in public service organizations:

-The BYU MPA Handbook contains policies and procedures for admitted students.
+The BYU Marriott MPA handbook contains policies and procedures for admitted students.